ortelius/emporous-go/README.md

 1. Create a directory with artifacts to publish to a registry as an OCI artifact.
 If the files reference each other, the client will replace the in-content linked files with the content address.
 > WARNING: Currently, only JSON is supported for link replacement.
-2. Use the `uor-client-go build` command to build the workspace as an OCI artifact in build-cache `default is (homedir/.uor/cache).
-Can be set with UOR_CACHE environment variable`.
+2. Use the `uor-client-go build` command to build the workspace as an OCI artifact in build-cache The default location is ~/.uor/cache.
+It an be set with the `UOR_CACHE` environment variable`.
 3. Use the `uor-client-go push` command to publish to a registry as an OCI artifact.
 4. Use the `uor-client-go pull` command to pull the artifact back to a local workspace.

 ### Build workspace into an artifact

 ```
-client build my-workspace localhost:5000/myartifacts:latest
+uor-client-go build my-workspace localhost:5000/myartifacts:latest
 ```

 ```
 # Optionally with dsconfig
-client build my-workspace localhost:5000/myartifacts:latest --dsconfig dataset-config.yaml
+uor-client-go build my-workspace localhost:5000/myartifacts:latest --dsconfig dataset-config.yaml
 ```
 ### Push workspace to a registry location